hexammon/HexammonServer/README.md

 ```

 ### <Player>

 Player - it's User in game context.
-On User will be present as new Player in every games.
+One User will be present as new Player in every games.
 Order in lists of Players corresponds with move order in game.
 ```json
 {
     "user": "<User>",